Participants’ Biographies click on thumbnails to view large images

 Patrick Fafard is an Associate Professor of Graduate School of Public and International Affairs at the University of Ottawa.
 He has had an extensive career in both academe and government.
 His public service career includes several years as an executive with the Government of Canada and work for three provincial governments including serving as Executive Director of the Saskatchewan Commission on Medicare (2000-2001).
 Patrick is the author, co-author and editor of several publications dealing with health, trade and environmental policy as well as a series of studies on federalism in Canada.
 His work has appeared in the Journal of Epidemiology and Community Health, International Journal, Canadian Public Administration, and the Journal of Urban Health.
 His current heath-related research includes work on the role of science and advocacy in public health agencies in Canada and other countries; the merits of conceiving of public health as a social movement; and the possibility of using art to foster policy change for global public health.

-Steven Hoffman is the Director of the Global Strategy Lab, an Associate Professor of Law, Medicine and Public & International Affairs at the University of Ottawa, and the Scientific Director of the Canadian Institutes of Health Research's Institute of Population & Public Health.
+Steven Hoffman is the Director of the Global Strategy Lab, a Professor in the Faculty of Health and Osgoode Hall Law School at York University, and the Scientific Director of the Canadian Institutes of Health.
 He holds courtesy appointments as an Associate Professor of Clinical Epidemiology & Biostatistics (Part-Time) at McMaster University and Adjunct Associate Professor of Global Health & Population at Harvard University.
 He is an international lawyer licensed in both Ontario and New York who specializes in global health law, global governance and institutional design.
 His research integrates analytical, empirical and big data approaches to craft global regulatory strategies that better address transnational health threats, social inequalities and human rights challenges.
 Past studies have focused on access to medicines, antimicrobial resistance, development assistance, health misinformation, health systems, maternal health, pandemics, technological innovation and tobacco.
 Currently he is co-principal investigator of a large $4.6 million CAD research consortium on “Strengthening International Collaboration for Capitalizing on Cost-Effective and Life-Saving Commodities (i4C)” with John-Arne Røttingen at the Norwegian Institute of Public Health.

 Artist-researcher Kaisu Koski studied media and performance art/theory in Finland and the Netherlands.
 She earned her doctoral degree with a dissertation on interactive performances in 2007 in the University of Lapland.
 In her practice she focuses on the dialogue between art and biomedicine, arts-based medical education and the methodology of arts-based research.
 Between 2011-2013 Kaisu conducted a postdoctoral research project, exploring the various representations of the body in medical education.
 These representations included anatomical models and drawings, as well as written patient-case narratives.
 During 2015-2020 she works as an academy research fellow in the University of Tampere, with a project investigating and developing arts-based trigger videos for problem-based learning in medical curricula in Finland, Denmark and the U.S. The project is funded by the Academy of Finland.